Dark Secrets You Never Knew About the Rockefeller Family

 Wealthy Americans avoided serving in the military by paying $300 to a “substitute,” who served in the Civil War on their behalf.
 Known as the Enrollment Act of 1863, this process didn’t exist for long, reports the National Archives.
 But it kept a healthy John D. out of the army.

 John D. Rockefeller Sr.’s great-niece was 46 years old when she killed herself and her two daughters.
 In 1951, Winifred Rockefeller Emeny started two cars in her Greenwich, Connecticut garage.
 The socialite put her 12-year-old and 6-year-old in one car and then laid on the ground nearby.
-The maid discovered them dead from asphyxiation.
+The maid discovered them dead from asphyxiation, reports The Journal News.
 It was one of many tragedies the Rockefellers experienced over the years.

-The Rockefellers are busy people, so they didn’t notice when a “Clark Rockefeller” began using the family name to enter high-profile events, accept job offers, and even marry a rich woman.
+The Rockefellers are busy people, so they didn’t notice when a “Clark Rockefeller” began using the family name to enter high-profile events, accept job offers, and even marry a rich woman, according to The Boston Globe.
 Actually named Christian Gerhartsreiter, the German man was arrested in 2008 and sentenced to 27 years in prison in connection with an unrelated murder.
 “Crockefeller” got the No. 1 spot on Time Magazine’s list of the Top 10 Imposters.

 On top of his other feats, John D. lived so long that his insurance company was required to pay him the $5 million value of his policy.
 Born on July 8, 1839, John D. died of atherosclerosis, two months before his 98th birthday.